 The focus is on changes to structures, adjustments in rates , and better living standards.
 These reforms aim to make rates simpler, reduce disputes, fix inverted duty structures, and improve the ease of doing business.

-The new GST regime, GST 2.0, intends to simplify the tax structure by decreasing the slabs and changing rates.
-Significant changes are announced at the 56th GST Council meeting lowering the price of necessary goods, decreasing insurance premiums, and shift high-consumption goods into lower tax brackets.
-GST rate cuts on 200 items will happen from 22nd September 2025.
+The new GST regime, GST 2.0, simplifies the tax structure by decreasing the slabs and changing rates.
+Significant changes have been implemented after the 56th GST Council meeting lowering the price of necessary goods, decreasing insurance premiums, and shift high-consumption goods into lower tax brackets.
+GST rate cuts on 200 items happened from 22nd September 2025.
 90% of items in the current 28% slab are moved to the 18% slab.
 Almost 99% of the items in the 12% slab are moved to the 5% slab.

 What gets cheaper